TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 14/Luke 14.4.md

 ---

-But they held their peace.
-And he took him, and healed him, and let him go.
+But they were silent.
+He took him, and healed him, and let him go.